 - Up to nine state-level case studies.

-According to State Opioid Treatment Authorities (SOTAs) and Single State Authorities (SSAs) within each state, states engage in several prevention efforts to address the opioid epidemic and fund a variety of treatment.
+According to State Opioid Treatment Authorities (SOTAs) and Single State Authorities (SSAs) surveyed and interviewed in each state, states engage in several prevention efforts to address the opioid epidemic and fund a variety of treatment.
 Among these treatment efforts, the most common recovery support service included peer services and recovery housing.
 The most common harm reduction efforts are distribution of naloxone (Narcan) in communities impacted by the opioid crisis and community education activities or materials.

 Barriers to the treatment of OUD and SUDs range from a lack of qualified treatment providers to financial barriers and negative perceptions associated with treatment.
 In order to improve access to SUD treatment, including MAT, the following policy and practice changes are recommended:

-- Broadening patient access to SUD treatment b engaging in cross-agency collaborations, establishing partnerships with local hospitals, and increasing funding, training, and assistance to support initiatives that engage unique populations.
+- Broadening patient access to SUD treatment by engaging in cross-agency collaborations, establishing partnerships with local hospitals, and increasing funding, training, and assistance to support initiatives that engage unique populations

 - Increasing and enhancing financing and reimbursement for treatment